-Please note: notarizing a document on the blockchain does not make it public, the blockchain will only contain its cryptographic fingerprint.
+Please note: getting a certificate for a document does not make it public, since the blockchain will only contain the cryptographic fingerprint of the document.

 Therefore Bernstein is a new kind of notary service that completely ignores the digital assets it certifies.

 The Bernstein team has a unique experience in browser cryptography, dating back to 2007.
 Today Bernstein uses the most advanced Web Crypto API and proven cryptographic primitives and protocols.

 In order to validate a blockchain certificate (as any other digital certificate) the certified documents in their exact original format are needed.
 Not even one bit changed.
 Otherwise the certificate won't validate the documents.